-Student organizations should not request contracts, make reservations, or spend money for anything until they have received approval for use of the account.
-There will be no reimbursements for items purchased prior to approval.
-Events, programs, or projects are not always approved and sometimes an approved event, program, or project does not receive full funding.
-Funding cannot be used for the employment of students.
+Student organizations should not request contracts, make reservations, or spend money until they have received approval to use the necessary funds.
+Items purchased prior to approval will not be reimbursed.
+Events, programs, or projects are not always approved and sometimes, an approved event, program, or project does not receive full funding.
+SGA funding cannot be used to employ students.